-Purchase College Computer Replacement Cycle Policy - 2013
+Purchase College Computer Replacement Cycle Policy - 2019

-A computer in good working order that is able to run current versions of various software is an essential component of today’s learning, teaching, and working environment.
+A computer that is able to run current versions of various software is an essential component of today’s learning, teaching, and working environment.
 To ensure that students, faculty and staff have access to the computers and services they need to fulfill their roles, the College has instituted a variety of policies and programs to ensure that computers are maintained and replaced on a regular basis.

-The faculty Instructional Technology Advisory Committee (ITAC) is responsible for managing the replacement cycle for the ~50 computer labs around campus.
+The faculty Instructional Technology Advisory Committee (ITAC) is responsible for managing the replacement cycle for the ~75 computer labs around campus.
 Each year, approximately $350,000 in ITAC funding is provided to ensure that the academic computer labs are maintained and upgraded so that they meet the teaching needs of our academic programs.

 Each spring ITAC issues a call for proposals to the faculty and academic divisions.
 Proposals for ITAC funding must be endorsed by the Board of Study Head, the academic unit Chair/Director, and the Dean.
 During the spring semester ITAC reviews and prioritizes the proposals it receives, making award decisions by the end of the spring semester so that upgrade/replacement implementation can occur over the summer.

-For Part-Time and Adjunct Faculty:
+Part-Time and Adjunct Faculty Replacement Computers: